Basic must-have tools for DIYers

 - Unless you already know exactly what you’re looking for, bypass tools you can’t reach or open.

 - Don’t purchase on price alone.
 Choose quality and how comfortable you are with them.

 Makita cordless drill – Find it here

 Bosch cordless drill – find it here

-If you could only afford ONE tool, hands down, it should be a cordless drill.
+If I could only afford ONE tool, hands down, it would be a cordless drill.

 What they do

 A drill will help you predrill holes so you can avoid splitting the wood, and helps you screw things together.

 Cordless drills do many other things as well these days, such as mixing concrete, polishing, etc. It’s all about the attachments you purchase.

 I have a Makita which I adore the very most.
 It’s smaller scale and fits a woman’s hand like a glove.